ing-bank/ingenious-doc/docs/api/apiworkbench.md

       ![APIEnvironmentRequestExample](../img/api/APIEnvironmentRequestExample.png "APIEnvironmentRequestExample")

       When a request is executed, all referenced variables are automatically resolved using the currently selected environment.
 Switching to a different environment allows the same request to be executed against a different set of values without modifying the request itself.
+If a referenced variable does not exist in the active environment, the request execution may fail or use the unresolved placeholder value

 === ":five: Convert API Request to Test Case"